wp-plugins/spider-invasion/readme.txt

 = Note that your post should be at least 1 year old for spiders to appear. = Moreover, these spiders are kind of frightened and unadventurous hence they may not show up all the time and if you're approaching them too close, they will frighten away.

-== Installation ==

-1. Upload the 'spider-invasion' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Have a look at some old posts

 =Support=

 Did you enjoy this plugin?
 Please take a moment to rate and comment, this will keep me motivated to update this plugin for bugfixes and WordPress upgrades.